Crystal Lake (Newton, Massachusetts)

 Crystal Lake is a 33 acre natural great pond located in Newton, Massachusetts.
 Its shores, mostly lined with private homes, also host two small parks and a designated swimming area with a bathhouse.
-The public is not allowed to swim outside of the small swimming area.

 Description

 Crystal Lake sits at 141 ft above sea level.
 Its maximum depth is 31 ft, and its total volume is about 142000000 USgal.
 It measures about 1200 ft from north to south and 1000 ft from east to west, and has a circumference of about one mile.
 A spring with subterranean sources, Crystal Lake drains into the South Meadow Brook, which joins the Charles River in Newton Upper Falls, from which it flows into the Atlantic Ocean at Boston Harbor.